 News All the Time and On Demand elevision broadcasters aren't the only companies looking to deliver and other news targeted programming over both traditional broadcast platforms and the Internet.
 North FL-based Miami, NetVideoNetworks is just one example of the growing number of media companies employing both Internet streaming and traditional broadcast TV platforms to deliver the same news and other targeted programming to TVs and PCs.
 It's part of an emerging content strategy that is helping define a streaming media business model: "Make it once and distribute it every way," notes NetVideoNetworks vice president of Internet business development, Stuart Volkow.
 For now, that encompasses several carriage agreements for the company's financial news service, which also runs as a 24hour Internet feed hosted by iBeam and delivered through 195 ISPs.
 The Internet version of the news service includes access to archived news stories and other material "contextual to your portfolio," NetVideoNetworks senior executive vice president Eric Lefkowitz says.
-Net Financial News began airing in early March and reaches, the the ability to have context 4 4 A -sensitive Tennis NATE TO SERVICE STATES Volkow adds.
-That programming lineup now includes streaming feeds on careers, company savs. more than 13 million homes cable, satellite and over broadcast TV. including Comcast cable systems and on EchoStar's DISH Network.

-That Net Financial News
+Net Financial News began airing in early March and reaches, the c o m p a n y says, more than 13 million homes over cable, satellite and broadcast TV, including Comcast cable systems and on EchoStar's DISH Network.
+That Net Financial News will be followed by other niche programming, "things that have the ability to have context -sensitive transactions," Volkow adds.
+That programming lineup now includes streaming feeds on careers, movies, fashion and travel.
+The company will also branch out into "interactive entertainment programming" later this year through a co-production and distribution deal, Lefkowitz says.

-transactions."

-will be followed by other niche

-programming, "things that have

-movies, fashion and travel.
-The company will also branch out into "interactive

-entertainment programming" later this year through a co-prodistribution and deal, Lefkowitz says.
 The first project is a TV game show that will also have an Internet version.
-"You can play along,

-play it standalone or just watch
+"You can play along, play it standalone or just watch it,"he says.

-it, "he says.

 All of the programming feeds will employ the same business model based on multiple revenue streams, including targeted electronic billboards around the video feed, title sponsorships, and streaming video commercials and the beginning and end of each segment, all based on the ability to segment viewers.
 "It's all database-driven," Lefkowitz says.
 "That's where you make your money."
-Finding the Revenue in Video Streaming Continued from Page 38 central data center. the company will encode and prepare video and other media in one location and distribute it to individual stations and Web sites, thus incorporating costs savings imperative to building a profitable business.
-Like Cox Interactive Media.
-Belo Interactive, is also a subsidiary and is accountable for turning a profit.
+Finding the Revenue in Video Streaming Continued from Page 38 central data center, the company will encode and prepare video and other media in one location and distribute it to individual stations and Web sites, thus incorporating costs savings imperative to building a profitable business.
+Like Cox Interactive Media, Belo Interactive, is also a subsidiary and is accountable for turning a profit.
 Flory Bramnick, vice president of businesses development and strategic alliances for Belo Interactive points out that the business of streaming local news content is still evolving and because there is not yet a significant amount of consumer demand, broadcasters have a little time to experiment.
 "Now we're starting to learn that people want something different than just watching a newscast on the Web," she said.
 "Now we're playing with a searchable database that will find individual video clips.
 Like Cox Interactive, Belo Interactive has the raw materials - newspaper, radio, cable and television content - to experiment with delivering multimedia applications.
 And building a successful video streaming business on the Internet all comes down to the raw materials - broadcasters most prized possession.